A variety of housing options are available to students, including:

-Substance Free Housing is a Housing Option available for students who are willing to make an affirmative commitment to maintain a living environment free from tobacco, alcohol, and other drugs.
+Substance Free Housing is a Housing Community available for students who are willing to make an affirmative commitment to maintain a living environment free from tobacco, alcohol, and other drugs.

-Sussex Hall, on Central Campus, is a Substance Free residence hall for the 2017-2018 academic year.
-Sussex is air-conditioned and coed by floor, with single and double rooms.
+Sussex Hall, on Central Campus, is air-conditioned and coed by floor, with single and double rooms.
 Upper division students interested in an experience free from smoke and alcohol can select this building.